Southwold Property

 Southwold has a majority of Georgian and Victorian buildings with a few 20th Century additions.

-If you don’t find your dream property here, you could try the scenic towns of Aldeburgh, Framlingham, Felixstowe or Woodbridge.
+If you don’t find your dream property here, you could try the scenic South East Suffolk towns of Aldeburgh, Framlingham, Felixstowe, Woodbridge, Bury St Edmunds, Lavenham, Hadleigh or Shotley.

 Southwold History